QuentinRa/blog.quentinra.dev/maths/graph/manip/dfs.md

 [Go back](..#sorting-and-search)

-In French it's called ``Parcours en profondeur``.
-To summarize, you will traverse a path until you can't go further, then come back at a previous branching and do it again until you traversed every branch.
+In French it's called `Parcours en profondeur`.
+To summarize, you will traverse a path until you can't go further, then come back to a previous branching and do it again until you traversed every branch.

 **Algorithm**

 * randomly pick a starting vertex
 * make it as traversed
 * then
-    * randomly pick of a neighbor not traversed and not done
+    * randomly pick of a neighbor not traversed and not "done"
     * if you can
         * then mark the vertex as traversed
         * repeat
     * else
-        * then mark this vertex as done
+        * then mark this vertex as "done"
-        * go back to a traversed vertex
+        * go back to the previously traversed vertex
-        * if there is no traversed vertex remaining then you are done
+        * if there is no traversed vertex remaining, then you are done

 Complexity: $O(|V|+|E|)$.